 By reducing the amount of plastic in your life you are helping out more than you realize.
 Plastic not only never decomposes but is actually made by burning fossil fuels and chemicals which is awful for the air as well.
 Buy a reusable grocery bag.
 Better yet buy ten reusable grocery bags!
 You can purchase them at almost any grocery store.
 If you’re feeling crafty you can check out Pinterest tutorials on how to make your own!
 I make reusable grocery bags out of gently used pillow cases and tee shirts!

 These things are the best.
 They help you to reduce the amount of energy used when doing laundry.
 Just throw them into the dryer along with your clean, wet clothes.
 They bounce around separating the clothes thereby drying them more quickly.
 They cut dryer time in half saving you time, money and the environment.
-These can be purchased online at Etsy from a variety of people.
-They can also sometimes be found in health food stores.
+You can buy your own wool dryer balls here or in health food stores.

 This will help you reduce water waste saving you time, money and the environment.
 Did you know you don’t need to wash your hair everyday?
 In fact it’s bad for your hair.
 Hair washing is usually what takes the most time in the shower so next time just tie up your hair and only wash your body.
 Wash your hair every other day.
 Or just ask yourself, do you really need to be in there for half an hour?
 To see how much water you use when you shower just plug the drain and watch how full the bathtub gets.
 You may be surprised at the result.

 Do some research.
 The red meat industry is one of the worst things we are doing to the Earth.
 If you don’t want to stop eating it altogether just buy local and grass fed red meats.
 The best thing to do is to just eat a vegetarian diet but don’t freak out!
 Simply embracing a Meatless Monday can help a lot too.
 Every bit helps!